splunk/splunk-connect-for-syslog/docs/gettingstarted/index.md

 overhead on the sender favoring performance over reliability.
 This fundamental choice means any instability or resource constraint will cause data to be lost in transmission.

-* When practical and cost effective (considering the importance of completeness as a requirement), place the sc4s instance in the same VLAN as the source device.
+* When practical and cost-effective (considering the importance of completeness as a requirement), place the sc4s instance in the same VLAN as the source device.

 * Avoid crossing a Wireless network, WAN, Firewall, Load Balancer, or inline IDS.
 * When High Availability of a single instance of SC4S is required, implement multi node clustering of the container environment.
 * Avoid TCP except where the source is unable to contain the event to a single UDP packet.
-* Avoid TLS except where the event may cross a untrusted network.
+* Avoid TLS except where the event may cross untrusted network.
 * Plan for [appropriately sized hardware](../performance.md)